 The Role of Voice in High-Stakes Second Language Writing Assessment—A brief Introduction:

 The concept of voice in writing is addressed in almost all the US states’ learning standards, high-stakes writing assessment rubrics and composition textbooks.
 It is believed to be one of the key ingredients of good writing.
-However a thorough literature review shows that while theoretical conceptualizations of voice in written discourse abound, no empirical study has yet been done to translate any of these theoretical, often also rather abstract, conceptions of voice into research-friendly instruments or pedagogically useful tools that writing researchers and teachers could employ to either facilitate empirical research or inform writing pedagogy for the . . . → Read More: Joint 2011 Christopher Brumfit Award winner Dr. Guanfang Zhao provides a summary of her prize winning work
+However a thorough literature review shows that while theoretical conceptualizations of voice in written discourse abound, no empirical study has yet been done to translate any of these theoretical, often also rather abstract, conceptions of voice into research-friendly instruments or pedagogically useful tools that writing researchers and teachers could employ to either facilitate empirical research or inform writing pedagogy for the teaching and learning of . . . → Read More: Joint 2011 Christopher Brumfit Award winner Dr. Guanfang Zhao provides a summary of her prize winning work